Lviv strikes (2022–present): February

-On 10 February, another missile attack was launched against the Lviv region.
+On 10 February, another missile attack was launched against the Lviv Oblast.
 Air defence forces shot down nine missiles over the region, but there were also hits.
-One missile hit an energy infrastructure facility, another fell near a bus stop in a village in Zolochiv raion without detonating.
-Another fell near a sanatorium in Lviv district.
+One missile hit an energy infrastructure facility, another fell near a bus stop in a village in Zolochiv Raion without detonating.
+Another fell near a sanatorium in Lviv Raion.
 The blast wave smashed some of the windows in the building.

 On 16 February, at night, three Russian missiles hit a non-energy infrastructure facility near Drohobych.
 The resulting fire was extinguished.
 A shop wall collapsed on a neighbouring street, and windows were smashed in a nearby gymnasium.

 March

-On 9 March, during a missile strike on Ukrainian territory, one Russian missile fell on a residential area in the village of Velyka Vilshanytsia, Zolochiv raion.
+On 9 March, during a missile strike on Ukrainian territory, one Russian missile fell on a residential area in the village of Velyka Vilshanytsia, Zolochiv Raion.
 The resulting fire destroyed three residential buildings, three cars, a garage and several outbuildings.
 Five people were killed.

+June

+On 20 June, critical infrastructure was hit in the center of Lviv.
+No fatalities were reported.

+July

+On 6 July 10 residents were killed with at least 42 injured in a missile strike on an apartment that took place early in the morning in Lviv.
+The Governor of Lviv Oblast also confirmed that a "critical infrastructure facility" was struck, while a house was damaged by missile debris in Zolochiv.
+The mayor of Lviv called it the "largest attack on civilian infrastructure“ in the city since the start of the invasion.

+September

+On 19 September, Russia launched an early morning drone attack on Lviv, killing one person, injuring another and setting fire to a warehouse.

+2024

+January

+On 1 January 2024, a museum in Lviv about the UPA commander-in-chief Roman Shukhevych was set on fire by a Russian drone.
+Another drone damaged the building of the Lviv National Agrarian University.

+March

+On 24 March, "critical infrastructure" in Lviv Oblast was targeted by 20 missiles and seven drones, with at least "two" strikes causing a fire.

+On 31 March, two people were killed in Lviv Oblast as Russia launched a series of overnight airstrikes on Ukrainian energy infrastructure facilities, which according to Russian officials were connected to the manufacture and repair of military equipment.

+April

+On 27 April, Russian attacks severely damaged equipment at a thermal power plant in Lviv Oblast, causing blackouts.

+June

+On 22 June, a missile hit an energy facility in Lviv Oblast, starting a fire.

+September

+On 4 September, at least seven people were killed and 64 others were injured by Russian airstrikes.
+The strikes targeted residential buildings and the area around the main Lviv railway station.

+November

+On 17 November, one person in Lviv was killed as critical infrastructure in the oblast was attacked amidst a large-scale Russian air attack on Ukrainian cities.